 The chart above shows the distribution from the 5th to 95th percentile of support ratios for the plans in the Public Plans Database.
 The gold diamond shows how SPRS compares dating back to 2009.
 Through 2010, SPRS was slightly more mature than the median plan.
-The support ratio increased following the Great Recession, but has since stabilized at a level around the 75th percentile.
+The support ratio increased following the Great Recession and stabilized at about the 75th percentile.
+In 2021, the support ratio decreased relative to the other public plans, returning the System to slightly more mature than the median plan.